-2 Knowledge of applications of evidence-based research and best practices in teaching language arts
+2 Knowledge of applications of evidence-based practices in teaching English language arts

-- 1. Identify effective instructional practices that are aligned with state-adopted standards at the appropriate grade level. - 2.
-Identify and apply evidence-based research to select appropriate technology for language arts instruction. - 3.
-Identify and apply evidence-based research in the integration of language arts content with other disciplines. - 4.
-Determine and apply appropriate methods and materials for meeting the diverse learning needs of students - 5.
-Determine and apply strategies for incorporating multicultural experiences in reading and writing activities.
+- 1. Select and apply evidence-based practices that are aligned with state standards at the appropriate grade level. - 2.
+Select appropriate technology that incorporates evidence-based practices for English language arts instruction. - 3.
+Apply evidence-based practices in the integration of English language arts content with other disciplines. - 4.
+Determine appropriate methods and materials for meeting the diverse learning needs of students in English language arts, including implementing accommodations and modifications required by students' education plans (e.g., explicit and systematic instruction, corrective feedback). - 5.
+Determine and apply instructional practices for teaching English language arts. - 6.
+Determine and apply the components of text complexity (i.e., quantitative, qualitative, and student centered) to text selection. - 7.
+Select and analyze appropriate measures for assessing reading performance (i.e., foundational reading skills, vocabulary, and comprehension) and use data to inform instruction.